cndpost/cyberweapons/README.md

 ====================================================================

-Routersploit - How to control someone's home router and make it as a spy device
+Routersploit - How to control someone's home router and make it as a spy device.
                     Source code colleted at my repo at <a href=https://github.com/cndpost/routersploit>Routersploit</a>

         Instruction downloaded from :